mschlenstedt/Loxberry/CONTRIBUTING.md

 Thanks for taking time to read our contribution tips! :tada::+1:

 We have released LoxBerry Version 1.0 (formerly known as 0.3.x saruman) that brings LoxBerry Update, an automatic update feature, to the users.
-This means - every changes needs to be tested well and every new feature should not break others, as the update directly source from our GitHub repository.
+This means - every changes needs to be tested well and every new feature should not break others, as the update directly sources from our GitHub repository.

 The current development branch is *master*.
 Pull any change requests to the master repository.
 We do not merge any code to to other branches - especially older branches - anymore.